gungorkocak/emeq-counter/README.md

-# Hello Emequeers

-* Gungor [X]
-* Furkan [X]
-* Burcak [X]

-# Getting Start
+# Getting Started

-First clone project on your locale.
+First clone this project to your machine.

 ```sh
 git clone git@github.com:gungorkocak/emeq-counter.git && cd emeq-counter
 ```

-If you want to run a project in your local settings, you need to follow the steps shown below.
+If you want to run this project in your local settings, you need to follow the steps shown below.
 After installation, you can run the project on your computer.

 <details>
-<summary>Create Database and user</summary>
+<summary>1.
+Create Database and user</summary>
 You need to create database and user in Postgresql.
 Login at Postgresql with `psql`.
 Than follow that steps.

 ```sql